aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/060_addons/020-applicationset.md

 ```
 ![applicationset](/static/images/applicationset-workloads.png)

-You can add addiational labels to meet your criteria.
+You can add additional labels to meet your criteria.